paulocerez/2docs/README.md

 ## Usage

+Depending on your use case, there's different ways of working with 2docs workflows:

 ### Web App

 The easiest way to use 2docs is via the web app running in the browser.
 It is currently visible <a href="https://2docs.vercel.app/">here</a>.

 ### API

+Check out the API reference here to call the respective endpoints for workflow generation and retrieve the code

 ### Local usage